 - Always hook up the brake breakaway cable securely to the tow vehicle (should the trailer come loose, cable will activate the brakes to help slow runaway trailer).
-Always insert hitch pin after latching coupler to trailer ball (Fig. 15, page 48).
-Release any pressure on the breakaway cable that might have inadvertently been applied during hook up.
-To do so, press up on cable release lever located under hitch to the rear of the ball seat (see Fig. 15, page 48). - Disc brake trailers are equipped with an electric solenoid valve to prevent the disc brakes from being activated while reversing your trailer.
+Always insert hitch pin after latching coupler to trailer ball (Fig. 15, page 63). - Disc brake trailers are equipped with an electric solenoid valve to prevent the disc brakes from being activated while reversing your trailer.
 Unlike drum brakes, which lose 80% of their braking capability in reverse, disc brakes will operate at full capacity in either direction.
-It is, therefore, essential that the wire from the solenoid valve be connected to the reverse light wire of the tow vehicle.
-When the tow vehicle is put in reverse gear, the solenoid will deactivate the brakes and allow you to back up (Fig. 16, page 48).
+It is therefore, essential that the wire from the solenoid valve be connected to the reverse light wire of the tow vehicle.
+When the tow vehicle is put in reverse gear, the solenoid will deactivate the brakes and allow you to back up (Fig. 16 page 63).